kgateway-dev/kgateway/docs/content/operations/upgrading/upgrade_steps.md

 you can delete the job, which already completed, and re-apply the upgrade.
 {{% /notice %}}

-### Helm upgrades for Gloo Edge Enterprise
+### Helm upgrades for Gloo Gateway Enterprise

-The process to upgrade Gloo Edge Enterprise is similar to Gloo Edge Open Source.
+The process to upgrade Gloo Gateway Enterprise is similar to Gloo Gateway Open Source.
 However, you also need to set your license key during the upgrade by using the `--set license_key="$license"` flag (or include the line `license_key: $LICENSE-KEY` in your values file).

-If you do not have a license key, [Request a Gloo Edge Enterprise trial](https://www.solo.io/gloo-trial).
+If you do not have a license key, [Request a Gloo Gateway Enterprise trial](https://www.solo.io/gloo-trial).

 {{% notice note %}}
 Looking to upgrade from an open source to an enterprise deployment?
 You can use still `helm upgrade` with a `--set license_key` flag, but you might need to take additional steps to help avoid downtime.
 The open source and enterprise Helm chart values differ.